Boudouard reaction

 log_{10}(K_{eq}) has a value of zero at approx. 975 K.

 The implication of the change in K_{eq} with temperature is that a gas containing CO may form elemental carbon if the mixture cools below a certain temperature.
-The thermodynamic activity of carbon may be calculated for a CO/CO_{2} mixture by knowing the partial pressure of each species and the value of K_{eq}.
+The thermodynamic activity of carbon may be calculated for a CO/CO_{2} mixture using the partial pressures of each species and the value of K_{eq}.
 For instance, in a high temperature reducing environment, such as that created for the reduction of iron oxide in a blast furnace or the preparation of carburizing atmospheres, carbon monoxide is the stable oxide of carbon.
-When a gas rich in CO is cooled to the point where the activity of carbon exceeds one, the Boudouard reaction can take place.
+When a gas rich in CO is cooled to the point where the activity of carbon exceeds 1, the Boudouard reaction can occur.
 Carbon monoxide then tends to disproportionate into carbon dioxide and graphite, which forms soot.

-In industrial catalysis, this is not just an eyesore; sooting (also called coking) can cause serious and even irreversible damage to catalysts and catalyst beds.
+In industrial catalysis, this is not just an eyesore; sooting (also called coking) can cause serious, even irreversible, damage to catalysts and catalyst beds.
 This is a problem in the catalytic reforming of petroleum and the steam reforming of natural gas.

-The reaction is named after the French chemist, Octave Leopold Boudouard (1872–1923), who investigated this equilibrium in 1905.
+The reaction is named after the French chemist Octave Leopold Boudouard (1872–1923), who investigated this equilibrium in 1905.